PathwayCommons/guide/_workflows/pathway_enrichment_ii/identify_pathways.md

 We now tell GSEA what these files actually represent and tailor the GSEA run accordingly.
 Bring up the GSEA pre-ranked tab by selecting `Tools -> GseaPreranked` from the toolbar and fill in the details for the `Required` and `Basic` fields (Figure 7).

 - `Required fields`
   - `Gene sets database`: Click the ellipsis and wait a few moments for a dialog to pop up.
 Navigate to `Gene matrix (local gmx/gmt)` (click arrow along top).
-Select the gene set database that you obatined above (`.gmt` file)
+Select the gene set database that you obtained above (`.gmt` file)
   - `Collapse dataset to gene symbols`: False
-    - This option is a vestige of microarray technology where an additional step was neccessary to match array probes/spots to a single gene identifier.
+    - This option is a vestige of microarray technology where an additional step was necessary to match array probes/spots to a single gene identifier.
 - `Basic fields`
   - `Analysis name`: Choose a name for this particular run of GSEA
   - `Save results in this folder`: Choose one